mehulagg/gitlab/doc/development/documentation/graphql-styleguide.md

 ```

 Be aware that CI tests for that second MR will fail with a bad link until the
 main MR that adds the new GraphQL page is merged.
+Therefore, only merge the MR against the
+[`gitlab-docs`](https://gitlab.com/gitlab-org/gitlab-docs) repository after the content has
+been merged and live on `docs.gitlab.com`.

 And that's all you need!